codingteam/codingteam.org.ru/docs/deployment.md

-The deployment is performed over SSH, so make sure that CI server have SSH access to the target machine as the same `cor-site` user, and that `cor-site` has permissions to execute the commands `sudo /usr/bin/systemctl stop cor-site` and `sudo /usr/bin/systemctl stop cor-site` (and nothing else).
+The deployment is performed over SSH, so make sure that CI server have SSH access to the target machine as the same `cor-site` user, and that `cor-site` has permissions to execute the commands `sudo /usr/bin/systemctl start cor-site` and `sudo /usr/bin/systemctl stop cor-site` (and nothing else).

 [dotnet]: https://dot.net/